 Lifecycle and diet: There are 900 species of bat in the world, and the little brown bat is most common in the U.S. These 3.5-inch creatures consume up to 600 mosquitoes an hour and can live more than 20 years, giving birth to only one pup per year.

-Birds - Large flocks of birds can easily become a nuisance at your place of business.
-They can also easily become trapped inside large buildings without being able to find a way out.
+Birds - Large flocks of birds can easily become a nuisance at your home or place of business.
+They can easily become trapped inside large buildings without being able to find a way out.

 Lifecycle and diet: There are over 2,000 species of bird in North America with widely varied diets that often include seeds and insects.
 Raptors, like owls and hawks, pray on rodents and fish.
 Depending on their size, birds can live a few years or more than a decade.